rusriver/config/README.md

 This main purpose is to tie test config files to tests, but can also be used for other purposes as well.

+## DDash language support

+- set
+- string-interpolate
+- append (thread-unsafe (to be improved))

+See tests for usage examples.